microsoft/ContosoTraders/demo-scripts/low-code-development/overview.md

 ## Summary

-In this scenario, we looked at how Inventory Management System App successfully automated the process of updating and manage product pricing for Contoso Traders.
+In this scenario, we looked at how Inventory Management System App successfully automated the process of updating and managing product pricing for Contoso Traders.

 If you are interested in a technical walkthrough with steps, please follow the technical walkthrough [documentation](./technical-walkthrough.md)